Khayala Abdulla

 Khayala Abdulla (Xəyalə Abdulla; born 13 July 1993) is an Azerbaijani chess player who holds the title of Woman Grandmaster (WGM, 2015).

 Chess career

-In 2010 in Batumi Khayala Abdulla won bronze medal in European Youth Chess Championship in age category U18.
-In 2011 she won Azerbaijani Youth Chess Championship in age category U18, but in age category U20 had the second place.
-In 2012 Khayala Abdulla repeatedly won the silver medal in Azerbaijani Youth Chess Championship in age category U20.
+In 2010, Khayala Abdulla won a bronze medal in the European Youth Chess Championship in Batumi, in the age category U18.
+In 2011, she won the Azerbaijani Youth Chess Championship in the age category U18, and second place in the age category U20.
+In 2012, Abdulla repeatedly won the silver medal in the Azerbaijani Youth Chess Championship in age category U20.

 Twice winner of the Azerbaijani Women's Chess Championships (2013, 2014).

-Khayala Abdulla played for Azerbaijan in Women's Chess Olympiads:
+Abdulla played for Azerbaijan in the Women's Chess Olympiads: